 KLM Royal Dutch Airlines

-King Abdulaziz International Airport is the gateway to Jeddah, Saudi Arabia and one of largest airports in the region.
-Hosting regional and international passenger amd cargo services for over 30 airlines, the airport is the major hub for Saudi Arabian Airlines.
+Jeddah King Abdulaziz International Airport is the gateway to Jeddah, Saudi Arabia and one of largest airports in the region.
+Hosting regional and international passenger and cargo services for over 30 airlines, the airport is the major hub for national carrier, Saudia.

 Location of Jeddah King Abdulaziz International Airport, Saudi Arabia